wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-flywheel-walkthrough.rst

 A flywheel can also be modeled without access to a physical robot, using information about the motors, gearing and flywheel's :term:`moment of inertia`.
 A full derivation of this model is presented in Section 8.2.1 of  `Controls Engineering in FRC <https://file.tavsys.net/control/controls-engineering-in-frc.pdf>`__.

 The ``LinearSystem`` class contains methods to easily create a model of a flywheel from the flywheel's motors, gearing and :term:`moment of inertia`.
-The moment of inertia can be calculated using CAD software or using physics.
+The moment of inertia can be calculated using :term:`CAD` software or using physics.
 The examples used here are detailed in the flywheel example project (`Java <https://github.com/wpilibsuite/allwpilib/tree/v2023.2.1/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/examples/statespaceflywheel>`__/`C++ <https://github.com/wpilibsuite/allwpilib/blob/v2023.2.1/wpilibcExamples/src/main/cpp/examples/StateSpaceFlywheel/cpp/Robot.cpp>`__).

 .. note:: For WPILib's state-space classes, gearing is written as output over input -- that is, if the flywheel spins slower than the motors, this number should be greater than one.